otitoko/iskra/README.md

 Iskra

-A POSIX shell written in C. Flies like sparks and as light as filing.
+A POSIX shell written in C.

 Features
 - Functional builtins